< Previous Section | Home | Next Section > |

 Figure 8.5.17 shows GC's display of the rate at which Ron's BAC varies with respect to time at each moment since consuming his first drink.
 Discontinuities in the graph are because we assumed that Ron consumed each drink instantaneously, which of course is impossible, but is nevertheless a useful assumption to simplify our model.
 This is an instance of George Box's famous aphorism, "all models are wrong, but some are useful".

-to the assumption that Ron consumes each drink instantaneously.
+due to the assumption that Ron consumed each drink instantaneously.

 Reflection 8.5.4.
 Explain how the graph in Figure 8.5.17 makes sense in relation to Ron's consumption and the way that alcohol is absorbed and eliminated from the bloodstream.
 Think especially about why the rate jumps when it does, and what it means for values of $r_B(t)$ to be positive or negative.